 “Many chase boats are lacking waste solutions altogether – at best, that means that not enough attention is paid to correctly sorting waste, and at worst, sailors and shore team cramming trash into seat pockets, increasing the chance of ocean pollution.”

 He continues: “We quickly found that there was no solution on the market, so we designed and refined this concept which is waterproof and uses old SailGP, and reached out to Doyle Sails to help us bring the concept to life.”

 The hard-wearing bag fixes securely into the chase boat to allow waste sorting at source – encouraging sailors and shore teams to think about their waste in a different way.

 “Sorting trash is not hard, but we need to make it as easy as we can,” he adds.
 “We’re all human and mistakes happen, but we are trying to build habits as a sailing team, with the guidance of ROCKWOOL and One Ocean Foundation.
 Being an athlete at SailGP, it’s inspiring to see that you can come with an idea and actually see it develop and finished to help others.”

-The concept, which has already been trialled in SailGP events by the Danish team since last summer, and has since been adopted by Canada SailGP Team and Australia SailGP Team for testing in Christchurch, has already proved to be popular with teams.
+The concept has since been adopted by Canada SailGP Team and Australia SailGP Team for testing in Christchurch, has already proved to be popular with teams.

 “Our ultimate goal is to continue working with our partners to scale this solution to a place where it will be commercially available for other professional sailing teams, race officials and even at grassroots level with sailing clubs around the world – filling a gap that currently exists on the market,” adds Rosendahl.